genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

           is such a big deal.
 In the current landscape of bioinformatics there seems to be a never-ending number of formats your data might be saved in.
-There are a few prominent formats used in NGS data analysis, like FastQ, BAM and VCF.
+There are a few prominent formats used in NGS data analysis, like FASTQ, BAM and VCF.
 But very often new programs come with new formats.
 Bioinformaticians say they spend almost 80% of their time worrying about data grooming and file reformatting and only 20% on actual data analysis.
 Now, that’s insane, isn’t it?
 On Genestack you